BonnierNews/zombieland/README.md

 ## TODO

-The APIs could use some work.
+- [ ] Sleek, consistent APIs for all modules
+- [ ] Separate submodules to separate packages
+- [ ] Forward JSDOM exports

 ### Tallahassee

+- [x] Containing requests to the app is currently done by setting up a `nock` scope around app origin which intercepts all reqs and proxies them through `supertest`.
+Not ideal for a bunch of reasons:
+	- [x] There is no built in way to clear a specific scope - [creative workaround](https://github.com/nock/nock/issues/1495#issuecomment-499594455)
+- [x] Scrap use of SuperTest.
+It's incorrectly used as an HTTP lib because of its ability to _make requests to a server_.
+Not having a listening server makes handling of client side requests messy.
+Calls to `XMLHttpRequest` needs to be intercepted and cookies will need to be handled manually.
+Also having the consumer starting / stopping their server once per test process would be more performant than doing it adhoc for each request.
-Request function may be too primitive.
-Would be easy to use node fetch but won't work with ReverseProxy which uses nock.
+- [ ] Request function may be too primitive.
+- [ ] Use node fetch / Response (blocked by incompatibility with `nock`, used by `ReverseProxy`)
+- [ ] In-page navigation (clicking links etc.)
+- [ ] Reloading page
+- [ ] Unload browser and all its active jsdom instances

 ### Little Rock

+- [x] Paint method behaves different when used on an element and a selector.
+Maybe it should.
+Styles applied to element will overwrite previous styles.
+Styles applied to selector will be appended to stylesheet.
+- [x] Scrolling behavior is **very** bare bones.
+- [x] Painting with both "stylesheets" and "elements" might not cause expected behavior.
+When scrolling an initial paint will read from all style sources: first stylesheet then element.
+Then compiled diff will be applied to element giving it the "importance" of inline styles.
-Convert to classes like JSDOM and the rest of the modules.
+- [x] Convert to classes like JSDOM and the rest of the modules.

-Means to emulate fixed / sticky / hidden layout.

-Further implement web APIs such as `Element.scrollLeft` / `.scrollTop` setters, limitations on scroll coordinates.
+- [x] Further implement web APIs such as `Element.scrollWidth` / `.scrollHeight`
+- [x] Limitations on scroll coordinates.

-Nice to have: automatic dimensions / coordinates.
+- [x] Automatic dimensions / coordinates.
 Maybe just paint method could take a list of elements with like `{ y: 'auto' }` and it could stack them along the supplied axis, optionally updating supplied parent.
 Would be nice if it could work with dynamically injected elements / stylesheets as well.
-Emulating margins would be a hassle.
+- [ ] Means to emulate fixed / sticky / hidden layout.
+- [ ] Further implement web APIs such as setters for `Element.scrollLeft` / `.scrollTop`
+- [ ] Cache for layout calculation.
+Clear on paints and DOM updates.
+Mutation observer would work it it were synchronous.

 ### Whichita

+- [x] Have not been able to make a working example using `fetch` along with [the community recommended polyfill](https://github.com/jsdom/jsdom/issues/1724#issuecomment-720727999).
+Did make it with another polyfill though :fingers_crossed:
-Not using the ES module feature mustn't require the `--experimental-vm-modules` flag.
+- [ ] Not using the ES module feature mustn't require the `--experimental-vm-modules` flag.

-VM evaluation based on script `type` attribute.
+- [ ] VM evaluation based on script `type` attribute.

-Respecting `nomodule` like modern / legacy browser.
+- [ ] Respecting `nomodule` like modern / legacy browser.

-Cache for FS operations.
+- [ ] Cache for FS operations.

-Remove dependency to `whatwg-fetch` while maintaining functionality of the `ReverseProxy` interface.
+- [ ] Remove dependency to `whatwg-fetch` while maintaining functionality of the `ReverseProxy` interface.